matthiasseibold/TunerPlug/README.md

 General Purpose Tuner Plugin using Oli Larkin's WDL-OL framework: https://github.com/olilarkin/wdl-ol

-which can be compiled as Standalone App or VST2, VST3 and AU Plugin
+which can be compiled as VST2, VST3 and AU Plugin or macOS/Win32 standalone

 ## Dependencies